 - Clean air and water

 - Congested roads

 - Fish, whales, and other wildlife

-- "Lin" won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2009 for studying how real people manage common resources both in the field (case study) and in the lab (experiments)
+- "Lin" won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2009 for studying how real people manage common resources both in the field (case study) and lab (experiments)

-CASE STUDY:
+- Al Roth won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2012 for "designing market" for medical interns, school choice and even organ transplants (kidney exchange)

-"You've Got Spam!"
+CASE STUDY: "You've Got Spam!"

-- Some firms use spam emails to advertise their products.

-- Spam is not excludable:

-Firms cannot be prevented from spamming.
+- Some firms use spam e-mails to advertise their products. - Spam is not excludable: Firms cannot be prevented from spamming.

-"Spam" email is named after everyone's favorite delicacy.
+"Spam" email is named after everyone's

-- Spam is rival: As more companies use spam, it becomes less effective. - Thus, spam is a common resource. - Like most common resources, spam is overused which is why we get so much of it!
+Spam is rival: As more companies use spam, it becomes less effective.

+- Thus, spam is a common resource. - Like most common resources, spam is overused which is why we get so much of it!